 In the United States, the number of new applications for unemployment benefits soared in the last week in July suddenly to recession levels – not mid-September.
 In August broke the upward trend in orders for U.S. companies, the orders fell within one month increased by four percent.
 Industrial production also fell abruptly in the month before the Lehman-crash – not afterward.
 The same is true for America’s exports, which previously had boomed for months.

 In the euro zone started in the mood indicators in June to time, with worsening in July.
-Even in China there was already weeks before Lehman signs of a serious economic setback.
+Even in China, there was already weeks before Lehman signs of a severe economic setback.
 The crash of the summer of 2008 coincided with another global phenomenon: In June and July 2008, at the rise in oil prices, the first courses were almost twice as high as a year earlier.
-This also caused another shock as a result of the global: an inflation scare that led to just the interest rate in June shot up high expectations.
+It also caused another shock as a result of the global: an inflation scare that led to just the interest rate in June shot up high expectations.

 In agreement with the oil price theory, the sales of cars in the U.S. crashed at exactly the mid-July.
-With the oil price could also explain why no industry as a crisis like the car industry.
+With the oil price could also explain why no industry is in a crisis like the automotive industry.
 In the euro zone fell to new registrations from June to July by 8.3 percent.
 The German car industry was almost 15 percent fewer orders than last year.